Selection Rules for Quasi-Bound States in the Continuum: Discussions and Applications

-Inspection of the square catalogue reveals that square lattices afford no interesting cases: the only impact of a lattice deformation along a high symmetry axis is to split degeneracies, not introduce any new coupling.
-The same is not true for the hexagonal lattices, however.
+Inspection of the catalog of the square lattices (Fig.~\ref{fig9}) reveals that square lattices afford no interesting cases: the only impact of a lattice deformation along a high symmetry axis is to split degeneracies, not introduce any new coupling.
+This is not true for the hexagonal lattices, however.
 Figure~\ref{fig13}(a) shows a $Hex_K$ lattice with $p6mm$ space group (one pillar of the trimer has a larger radius than the others) on a stretchable substrate.
 In the unstretched case, the lattice has $C_{6v}$ symmetry, and the selection rules forbid coupling to any but the $E_1$ modes at normal incidence.
-However, inspection of the $cmm$ lattice reveals that degeneration from $C_{6v}$ to $C_{2v}$ enables coupling to the $B_1$ and $B_2$ modes.
+However, inspection of the $cmm$ space group reveals that degeneration from $C_{6v}$ to $C_{2v}$ enables coupling to the $B_1$ and $B_2$ modes.
 Stretching the $Hex_K$ lattice with $p6mm$ space group along the $x$ axis also degenerates the point group from $C_{6v}$ to $C_{2v}$, and so ought to enable coupling to those modes to a degree controlled by the strength of the lattice deformation.
 Figure~\ref{fig13}(b) depicts confirmation of this prediction via full-wave simulations near the $\text{TM}_{K,B_1}^{1,1}$ mode, showing redshift and a changing Q-factor as a function of deformation.
-Inspection of the $Hex_K$ catalogue (or an analogous case in the $Hex_\Gamma$ lattice) therefore motivates a low-loss dielectric-based flexible device platform with mechanically tunable resonant lifetime.
+Inspection of the $Hex_K$ catalog (or an analogous case in the $Hex_\Gamma$ lattice) therefore enables a low-loss dielectric-based flexible device platform with mechanically tunable resonant lifetime.